Home | List of Moves |

 Observe Someone (Network)

 When you observe a specific person’s behavior, movements, or mannerisms to learn something about them, roll +Network.
-If you have a Tie with them, you may roll with advantage.
+If you have a connection with them, you may ask a question before you roll.

 Questions